InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageLabel/ExtractInnerAndOuterBoundariesOfBlobsInBinaryImage/Documentation.rst

-Extract Inner And Outer Boundaries Of Blobs In Binary Image
+Extract Inner and Outer Boundaries of Blobs in Binary Image
 ===========================================================

 .. index::